-g.
-Special Accommodations
+8. Special Accommodations

 Upon timely request to the Director of Student Conduct or designee by a party or witness, the University may be able to provide special accommodations for testimony by alternate methods (such as a room divider or video conference).
 Such accommodations are at the discretion of the Director of Student Conduct or designee, in consultation with the Title IX Coordinator.
+When possible, the Respondent and Complainant will be notified in writing in advance of the hearing of any special accommodations granted to any party or witness.

-h.
-Impact Statement
+9. Impact Statement

-If the Hearing Panel determines that the Respondent is responsible for Sexual Misconduct, Relationship Violence, and/or Stalking, both the Complainant and Respondent may present the Hearing Panel with an impact statement prior to the sanctioning phase.
-The Hearing Panel may consider, but is not bound by, these statements in determining a sanction.
+If the Administrative Hearing Officer determines that the Respondent is responsible for Sexual Misconduct, Relationship Violence, Stalking, and/or Related Retaliation, both the Respondent and Complainant, as well as any victim of a crime of violence (as that term is defined in Section II.B.10 of University Policy 402, Student Records), may present the Administrative Hearing Officer with an impact statement prior to the sanctioning phase of the hearing.
+The Administrative Hearing Officer may consider, but is not bound by, these statements in determining a sanction recommendation.